 Camp Patriot (Camp Watani)

 The Vipers were the driving force at Camp Dragoon in improving living conditions.
-The shower trailers, with heated water and air conditioning, are now up and operational as of 27 August.
+The shower trailers, with heated water and air conditioning, were now up and operational as of 27 August.
 The soldiers of RHHT, working together with local contractors, expect an indoor swimming pool to be complete by mid September.
 The pool will contain a whirlpool and be heated.
-A full service laundry operation is also in the works.
-In keeping with the motto of the Regiment, RHHT is "Always Ready" to make things easier for all at Camp Dragoon.
+A full service laundry operation was also in the works.
+In keeping with the motto of the Regiment, RHHT was "Always Ready" to make things easier for all at Camp Dragoon.

 As Operation Iraqi freedom progressed through its seventh month, the U.S. Army worked toward improving living conditions for the troops in Iraq.
 One of the newest projects completed by late October 2003 was a dining facility recently opened at the 3rd Squadron, 2nd Armored Cavalry Regiment forward operating base, Baghdad.
 The new dining facility also serves nearby soldiers of the 2nd Brigade Combat Team, 1st Armored Division and attached personnel, such as civil affairs units.
 It was amazing how the contractors were able to get this building rolling and ready for the soldiers.
 Contracted by Kellogg, Brown and Root Services, the modular building was trucked into the area in sections and pieced together like a jigsaw puzzle.
 The facility has a seating capacity of 500 with a turnaround capacity to serve 2,000 personnel for breakfast, lunch or dinner.
 KBR worked astonishingly hard to provide a great meal.
 Unlike the dining facility at nearby Al Rasheed Hotel, which has its meals delivered from the Coalition Provisional Authority palace dining facility, the 2nd ACR facility has its own kitchen and culinary crew contracted through KBR.
 The facility has food items such as bread, muffins and pastries prepared and served daily.

 At Camp Dragoon, troops seemed to particularly enjoy taking advantage of Saddam's massive personal infrastructure to make life more comfortable.
 In Baghdad, for example, home to the headquarters of the 2nd Armored Cavalry Division, soldiers enjoy nightly movies in the world-class movie theater Saddam built for his secret police.
-Popcorn is free, and Sunday is double-feature day.
+Popcorn was free, and Sunday was double-feature day.

 FOB Trojan Horse